RadiologyInfo - The radiology information resource for patients

 A Word About Minimizing Radiation Exposure

-Special care is taken during x-ray examinations to use the lowest radiation dose possible while producing the best images for evaluation.
-National and international radiology protection councils continually review and update the technique standards used by radiology professionals.
+Doctors take special care during x-ray exams to use the lowest radiation dose possible while producing the best images for evaluation.
+National and international radiology protection organizations continually review and update the technique standards radiology professionals use.

-State-of-the-art x-ray systems have tightly controlled x-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
-This ensures those parts of a patient's body not being imaged receive minimal radiation exposure.
+Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
+This ensures that the areas of your body not being imaged receive minimal radiation exposure.

 The chest x-ray is a very useful examination, but it has limitations.
-Because some conditions of the chest cannot be detected on an x-ray image, this examination cannot necessarily rule out all problems in the chest.
-For example, very small cancers may not show up on a chest x-ray.
+Because some conditions of the chest cannot be detected on a conventional chest x-ray image, this examination cannot necessarily rule out all problems in the chest.
+For example, small cancers may not show up on a chest x-ray.
 A blood clot in the lungs, a condition called a pulmonary embolism, cannot be seen on chest x-rays.

 Further imaging studies may be necessary to clarify the results of a chest x-ray or to look for abnormalities not visible on the chest x-ray.